turnben347/gvsu-cis350-TeamGraggleBruce/docs/software_requirements_specification.md

 6. FR6: Schedule Light Off: The system shall allow the user to schedule a time for the light to automatically turn off.
 7. FR7: Light Color Presets: The system shall provide preset color options that the user can select to change the light color quickly.
 8. FR8: Reset Light to Default Settings: The system shall provide a button to reset the light settings to default.
-9. FR9: Cancel Scheduled Events: The system shall allow the user to cancel any scheduled on/off event.
+9. FR9: Availability: The system shall be available for use without an outside internet connection.
 10. FR10: Status Indicator: The system shall display the current network status so the user knows whether the light can be accessed.
 11. FR11: Python as the Programming Language: The system shall be implemented using Python as the only programming language.
 12. FR12: Use of the pythonkasa Library: The system shall utilize the pythonkasa library to communicate with TP-Link smart device.